-Report subject Consultation on the Draft BCP Local Plan and the Draft BCP CIL Charging Schedule Meeting date 4 December Status Public Report Executive summary The Draft BCP Local Plan sets out a vision, objectives and spatial strategy to protect and enhance the environment whilst addressing the needs for new homes, jobs and infrastructure until 2039.
+Report subject Consultation on the Draft BCP Local Plan and the Draft BCP Report subject CIL Charging Schedule Meeting date 13 December Status Public Report Executive summary The Draft BCP Local Plan sets out a vision, objectives and spatial strategy to protect and enhance the environment whilst addressing the needs for new homes, jobs and infrastructure until 2039.
 A range of policies and site allocations are included which will inform planning decisions once the BCP Local Plan is adopted.
 The Draft Community Infrastructure Levy (CIL) Charging Schedule sets out the charge per square metre new development must pay to fund supporting infrastructure.
 A six-week consultation is required on both documents before all feedback and evidence is submitted to the Secretary of State for examination.
-Recommendations It is RECOMMENDED that Cabinet recommends to Council that: a) the Draft BCP Local Plan and Draft CIL Charging Schedule are approved for public consultation for a period of six weeks from January 2024; b) any minor changes following Council on 9 January to the Draft BCP Local Plan and Draft CIL Charging Schedule are delegated to the Director of Planning and Destination in consultation with the Portfolio Holder for Dynamic Places for inclusion in the consultation versions; c) any changes to the corporate strategy resulting from the outcome of Cabinet on 13 December are delegated to the Director of Planning and Destination in consultation with the Portfolio Holder for Dynamic Places for consideration and incorporation into the Draft BCP Local Plan; d) subject to no major amendments being required following consultation, the decision to submit the Draft BCP Local Plan to the Secretary of State for examination is delegated to the Director of Planning and Destination in consultation with the Portfolio Holder for Dynamic Places; and e) the Local Development Scheme is approved to reflect the amended timetable.
+Recommendations It is RECOMMENDED that Cabinet recommends to Council that: a) the Draft BCP Local Plan and Draft CIL Charging Schedule are approved for public consultation for a period of six weeks from January 2024; b) any minor changes following Council on 9 January to the Draft BCP Local Plan and Draft CIL Charging Schedule are delegated to the Director of Planning and Destination in consultation with the Portfolio Holder for Dynamic Places for inclusion in the consultation versions; c) the Draft BCP Local Plan is updated to reflect any changes to the corporate strategy resulting from the outcome of Council on 9 January 2024; d) subject to no major amendments being required following consultation, the decision to submit the Draft BCP Local Plan and the Draft CIL Charging Schedule to the Secretary of State for examination is delegated to the Director of Planning and Destination in consultation with the Portfolio Holder for Dynamic Places; and e) the Local Development Scheme is approved to reflect the amended timetable.
 Reason for recommendations We have a legal duty to prepare and maintain a Local Plan for our area.
 The publication of the draft BCP Local Plan is an important formal stage of the process prior to examination.
 Portfolio Holder(s): Councillor Vikki Slade - Leader of the Council and Portfolio Holder for Dynamic Places Corporate Director Jess Gibbons, Chief Operations Officer Report Authors Steve Dring Interim Planning Policy Manager Laura Bright Senior Planning Officer (Local Plan Lead) Wards Council-wide Classification For Recommendation